tommyettinger/textratypist/README.md

 `FWSkin` does and the FreeType handling that Stripe does.
 This is the extra `FreeTypist` dependency, available in [a separate repository](https://github.com/tommyettinger/freetypist).
 It allows configuring FreeType by having a `"com.badlogic.gdx.graphics.g2d.freetype.FreeTypeFontGenerator"` in your skin JSON, which is often produced by [Skin Composer](https://github.com/raeleus/skin-composer).
+You can take normal Skins produced by SkinComposer and compatible with
+Stripe and use them with FreeTypist.

 You can get it via Gradle, but it's probably a better option to just copy in the two files from [this folder in freetypist](https://github.com/tommyettinger/freetypist/tree/main/src/main/java/com/github/tommyettinger/freetypist) into your own code.
 Regardless of how you depend on FreeTypist, it needs a dependency on FreeType (including appropriate "platform" dependencies) and on TextraTypist (currently 1.0.0).
 When features are added to FWSkin and TextraTypist in general, FreeTypist should be updated also.

 ## How do I get it?